-A hemorrhage is a medical emergency that refers to bleeding in your brain and is a medical emergency.
+A hemorrhage is a medical emergency that refers to bleeding in your brain.
 If a blood vessel bursts within your brain, blood can leak inside it.
 If the blood vessel bursts outside your brain, the bleeding occurs on the brain’s surface.

 Both conditions are extremely serious and require immediate medical attention as brain hemorrhages can be fatal.
-They’re usually associated with a hemorrhagic stroke or trauma, such as a blow to the head in an accident or a sports injury.
-Brain hemorrhages can be fatal.
+They’re usually associated with a hemorrhagic stroke or trauma, such as a blow to the head suffered in an accident or while participating in sports.

 A subarachnoid hemorrhage is bleeding around the surface of the brain.
-It is sometimes caused by a burst brain aneurysm and is a type of stroke.
+It’s sometimes caused by a burst brain aneurysm and is a type of stroke.
 Most of the time, a subarachnoid hemorrhage occurs because of an injury or severe trauma to the head.
 Symptoms can include:

 The collection of blood on your brain is called a subdural hematoma, and it’s one of the more common types of brain hemorrhages.
 Sometimes it occurs in older men and women or individuals suffering from the effects of alcoholism.